navipartner/docs/content/en/docs/ecommerce/heyloyalty/reference/module_setup_overview/index.md

 toc: true
 type: docs
 ---
-This section gives you an overview of all the setups in BC that are required for the HeyLoyalty integration functionality to work properly.
+This section gives you an overview of all the setups in Business Central that are required for the HeyLoyalty integration functionality to work properly.

 ## HeyLoyalty Integration Setup

-This is the main setup page.
+This is the page from which the main setup components can be accessed and configured.
 To open the page click the ![Lightbulb](Lightbulb_icon.PNG) button and search for the **HeyLoyalty Integration Setup**.
 ![HeyLoyalty Integration Setup Page](images/HeyLoyaltyIntegrSetupPage.png)
 <details>